lsloan/caliper-php-public/README.md

 Caliper::init('org.imsglobal.caliper.php.apikey', [
        'host' => 'requestb.in',
        'port' => 80,
-       'measureURI' => '/1234abc5',
+       'sendURI' => '/1234abc5',
 ]);
-// TODO: Define $yourCaliperEventObject Caliper::measure($yourCaliperEventObject);
+// TODO: Define $yourCaliperEventObject Caliper::send($yourCaliperEventObject);
 ```

-In this example, after you've defined a Caliper event object to be logged by the measure() method,
+In this example, after you've defined a Caliper event object to be logged by the send() method,
 the serialized object's JSON will be sent to a bin at:

 http://requestb.in/1234abc5